dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 The class introduced by an `enum` declaration is considered `final` for any purpose where a class modifier is required.

 The behavior of `enum` declarations is unchanged.
-Since an `enum` class cannot have any subclasses, the modifier would not prevent any otherwise allowed operation.
+Since an `enum` class cannot have any subclasses, the implicit `final` modifier would not prevent any otherwise allowed operation.
 The implicit `final` also does not imply fewer restrictions than `enum` declarations would otherwise have.
 The modifier is applied only to automatically satisfy any requirements introduced by super-interfaces.

 ### Anonymous mixin applications